-For more information, see "Naming Conventions in ZENworks Control Center" in the ZENworks Control Center Reference.
+For more information, see "Naming Conventions in ZENworks Control Center" in ZENworks 10 ConfigurationAsset Management System Administration Reference

 Folder: Type the name or browse to and select the ZENworks Control Center folder where you want the policy to reside.
 The default is /policies, but you can create additional folders to organize your policies.